jrafanie/churn_vs_complexity/README.md

 Skip the next step if you want to use the CSVs already in this repo.

-To generate the CSVs, run the bin with ruby:
+To regenerate the CSVs with newer code or a different git repo, run the bin with ruby:

 ```
 bundle exec ruby bin/churn_vs_complexity.rb ~/path/to/my/git/repo